willstepp/writings/sanctum-kthadras/sk.notes.md

 Your memory of those things creates the association, since they have the nearest relationship through both form and behavior.
 But then sometimes the thing you call a tree will bend down consciously and sniff around and the illusion is broken.
 But you can't help yourself.
 It's how the mind works.

+* Depersonalized memories of Earth

+* You remember others.
+Your mother.
+And father.
+You remember being loved.
+For a moment you catch a glimpse of a smile and then laughter and your heart is overwhelmed by a feeling you are not able to fully comprehend but somehow know is lost to you forever and you weep for the loss of it.

+* It is about food.
+Hunger.
+Consumption.

+* The inanimate objects of this world move from phase to phase, solid, liquid, gas.

+* A kindness done, perhaps yesterday, perhaps a million years ago, but the memory was there.

+* It does not know what it will find on the other side of the nebula, nor how long it will take to get there, but it does know, somehow it knows, that it will be home.

+* It does not know what it will find on the other side of the nebula, nor does it know how long it will take to get there, but it does know, somehow it knows, that it will be home.

+* It does not know what it will find on the other side of the nebula, nor does it know how long it will take to get there, but it does know, somehow it does know, that it will be home.

+* A danger, being chased by a predator of some kind.